Frostplexx/MetisDocs/docs/development/vps.md

 ## SSL Certificate

-We used Certbot to create the ssl certificate with this command `certbot certonly --standalone -d example.com --staple-ocsp -m test@yourdomain.io --agree-tos`.
+We used Certbot to create the ssl certificate.
+To create the certificate please follow the instructions on [here](https://certbot.eff.org/instructions?ws=nginx&os=ubuntufocal).
-This will guide you trough the creation of the the certificate.
+In short:

+- install cerbot with snap
+- make sure port 80 is open in aws
+- run `cerbot certonly --nginx`

+This will create two certificates.
 Afterwards tell nginx in its config where it can find the certificates:

 ```bash
 ssl_certificate  /etc/letsencrypt/live/webhook.metisbot.xyz/fullchain.pem;
 ssl_certificate_key  /etc/letsencrypt/live/webhook.metisbot.xyz/privkey.pem;
 ```

+__Important!__ Don't forget to open port 443 in aws, otherwise your server won't be reachable

 ## Custom Domain